Dean, College of Education & Assistant Provost

-Dr. James P. McIntyre, Jr. is the Dean of the College of Education at Belmont University.
+Dr. James P. McIntyre, Jr. is the Dean of the College of Education and Assistant Provost for Academic Excellence at Belmont University in Nashville, Tennessee.
 Prior to his appointment as Dean, he served as Director of the Center for Educational Leadership and Assistant Professor of Practice at the University of Tennessee, Knoxville.
 In this role, Dr. McIntyre managed the University’s Leadership Academy for aspiring school principals, facilitated the Tennessee Rural Principals Network, and provided targeted support and leadership coaching to school and district leaders across Tennessee and around the country.

 Preceding his appointment as Superintendent in Knoxville, Dr. McIntyre served as the Chief Operating Officer for the Boston Public Schools, where he was responsible for the day to day operations of the school district.
 Jim had also previously served as the Budget Director for the Boston Public Schools for several years.
 During Dr. McIntyre's tenure, the Boston Public Schools was named one of the top performing urban school systems in the nation.
 As a teacher at Vincent Grey Alternative High School in East St. Louis, Illinois early in his career, McIntyre taught English, anatomy, and physical education to a diverse group of at-risk students between the ages of 16-21.
 He began his career in higher education, serving in various administrative roles at Boston University and at Canisius College in Buffalo, New York.